-As you may have noticed by now, it is common practice for a family medicine doctor to pass you on from one physician to another or to require you to undergo multiple tests and procedures to “rule out” certain illnesses (which might be necessary in some circumstances).
+As you may have noticed by now, it is common practice for a family medicine doctor to pass you on from one physician to another or to require you to undergo multiple tests and procedures to “rule out” certain illnesses (which might be necessary for some circumstances).

 If this has always left you wondering why this is necessary, it is because family practice doctors wish to rid themselves of the risk of liability.

-Because they have such limited time with you, they would rather pass you on to another physician to finish the job or rely on multiple tests (that cost a lot more than it should, mind you) to diagnose your condition instead of taking the time to work through it themselves.
+Because they have such limited time with you, they would rather pass you on to another physician to finish the job or rely on multiple tests (that cost a lot more than they should, mind you) to diagnose your condition instead of taking the time to work through it themselves.